 A client of mine wanted to start jogging.
 She started by walking around the neighborhood.
 Yet, she found out she felt really uncomfortable feeling that her neighbors were watching her.

 She accepted that, and worked her way around it.
-Instead of walking around her own block, she walked around the block next to her own block.
-Ta-da!
-Problem solved.
-A few months later she was already jogging 2 miles a couple of time a week.
+Instead of walking around her own block, she walked around the block next to her own block, and the problem was solve.
+A few months later, she was already jogging 2 miles a couple of times a week.

 Luckily, exercise that gets you results doesn’t have to take all this time and scheduling brainpower.

-2. Automate.
-For example, if you go to the gym after work, make sure your gym is bag is ready from the day before, so you don’t have to deal with that as well during your busy morning.
+You can also try automating.
+For example, if you go to the gym after work, make sure your gym bag is ready from the day before, so you don’t have to deal with that during your busy morning.

-I love this one.
-Even though we know people busier than us, who actually exercise, we keep saying we are “too busy,” and we hate exercise for making us even busier.
+Even though we know people busier than us who actually exercise, we keep saying we are “too busy,” and we hate exercise for making us even busier.

 Have you ever thought that being “busy” is actually a lie?
 If there are busier people than you who make it happen, then so could you.
-Yet even though we acknowledge that, we still believe that yes, “we are too busy to exercise”.
+Yet, even though we acknowledge that, we still believe it’s true.

-So admit that time is not an issue.
-It’s probably something else.
-Maybe you don’t like it.
-Maybe you are afraid you’ll have to give up something else in favor of exercise.
-Whatever the real reason, you need to find it if you want to give your body a chance to thrive!:)
+It’s time to admit that time is not the main issue.
+It’s probably the way your are prioritizing things, and you are afraid you’ll have to give up something else in favor of exercise.
+Whatever the real reason, you need to find it if you want to give your body a chance to thrive.